rohancalum/rohancalum.github.io/_posts/2020-01-26-technical-test.md

 ---
 layout: post
-title: "A test blog post"
+title: "A technical test blog"
-category: "Non-Technical"
+category: "Technical"
 date: 2020-01-26
 ---
 This is a test blog post.